 The Wake Trilogy is a series of young adult books by Lisa McMann.
-The three books in the series are Wake, Fade, and Gone.
+The three books in the series are Wake (released 2008), Fade (released 2009, and Gone (released 2010).

 Janie Hannagan is a dream-catcher.
 She can enter people's dreams as they sleep—and not by choice.
 Whenever someone near her is asleep, she's sucked in.
 And she's seen lots of dreams in her lifetime.